Aditya-SSR/STRUCT/README.md

 ## Planned Vision

-STRUCT was designed with a much larger technical scope in mind.
+STRUCT was originally envisioned as a modern clothing e-commerce platform with a strong focus on design, storytelling, and user experience.

 The long-term vision included:

 * React Three Fiber
 * React Three Drei
 * WebGL-powered effects
-* Advanced GSAP animation systems
+* GSAP-driven animations
-* Smooth scrolling experiences
+* Smooth storytelling experiences
-* Interactive 3D environments
-* High-fidelity page transitions
-* 3D model integration
-* Cinematic storytelling through motion design
-* Custom interactive experiences inspired by modern creative development
+* Server-side rendered product pages
+* Billing and e-commerce functionality

-The ultimate goal was to create a visually rich and technically ambitious website that could stand alongside the level of work commonly featured on Awwwards.
+The goal was to create a visually rich and technically ambitious website that could stand alongside the level of work commonly featured on Awwwards.

 ## Project Status: **On Hold**